How Does Social Media Affect Eating Disorders?

 1. Recognize the signs

-Watch for changes like neglecting hygiene, mood shifts, irritability, withdrawing from family or being defensive about social media use.
+Watch for changes like neglecting hygiene, mood swings, irritability, withdrawing from family or being defensive about social media use.

 2. Open the lines of communication